Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 KeyboardEvent.Up); // Subscribe to up events
 ```

-Each subscription method returns an `KeySubscription` with data about that subscription.
+Each subscription method returns a subscription object with all the details.
+Including the unique identifier and event type.

 ## Unsubscribe from the event